Fundamental limits to contrast reversal of survival probability correlations: Introduction

-Based on this scenario, our study takes self‑fidelity---that is, the survival probability of returning to the input state after a unitary evolution~\cite{Fonda1978,Peres1984}---as a basic random variable on state space, and formalizes the global opposition of two evolutions by means of the Pearson correlation coefficient (PCC)~\cite{Pearson1895,CasellaBerger2002}.
+Motivated by this two-channel difference-readout viewpoint, our study takes the survival probability---the probability of returning to the input state after a unitary evolution~\cite{Fonda1978,Peres1984}---as a basic random variable on state space, and formalizes the global opposition of two evolutions by means of the Pearson correlation coefficient (PCC)~\cite{Pearson1895,CasellaBerger2002}.
 This indicator, PCC, is insensitive to mere rescaling of contrast and does not depend on detailed assumptions about devices or models.
-Within this framework we examine whether the long‑pursued experimental ideal---``wherever one is bright, the other is dark''---can be physically realized, namely whether self‑fidelity maps can form a point-wise complementary relation over the entire state space.
+Within this framework we examine whether the long‑pursued experimental ideal---``wherever one is bright, the other is dark''---can be physically realized, namely whether the survival probability maps can form a point-wise complementary relation over the entire state space.
 The core message obtained through this study is simple and conclusive.
 Even under only the minimal structure of Hilbert space, there exists a universal upper bound on the global correlation of two random variables, and this bound is attainable only when one variable is an affine transform of the other~\cite{Witsenhausen1975,Anantharam2013}.
-However, by specializing this to pairs of self‑fidelities, we prove that the ideal point-wise complementary relation is fundamentally excluded.
+However, by specializing this to pairs of the survival probabilities, we prove that the ideal point-wise complementary relation is fundamentally excluded.
 In other words, a correlation boundary permitted by quantum theory becomes a point that is not attainable.
-To the best of our knowledge, this is the first result that generally, i.e., without protocol‑specific assumptions, excludes a perfectly opposite correlation based on self‑fidelity in finite‑dimensional unitary dynamics.
+To the best of our knowledge, this is the first result that generally, i.e., without protocol‑specific assumptions, excludes a perfectly opposite correlation based on the survival probability in finite‑dimensional unitary dynamics.